mkdocstrings/griffe/docs/guide/users/serializing.md

 ## Next steps

 That's it!
 There is not much to say about serialization.
 We are interested in getting your feedback regarding serialization as we didn't see it being used a lot.
-Next you might be interested in learning
+Next you might be interested in learning how to [check](checking.md) or [extend](extending.md) your API data.